aniketpoojari/Deep-Researcher/DESIGN.md

 - i'll now added the model loader file that will help me load the model for any node of the agent.
 - i have adeed the Groq model which will allow me to first test the model on free limits by groq service i'll later add the openai model
 - now lets make the web search util. the file that will actually search the internet and return the agent webpages.
+- I'll now move on to make the web search tool out of the web search util.